 Priscilla Messner-Patterson and her husband make their home in the beautiful Idaho panhandle just outside Coeur d'Alene.
 After living for 23 years on rugged Kodiak Island in the Gulf of Alaska, they lived for several years on the Olympic Peninsula of Washington state before settling in Idaho.
 While in Kodiak, Priscilla taught art at Kodiak College for nearly 18 years.
 She painted wildlife, landscapes and still life before she began specializing in aviation related subjects in 1994.
-She is a member of the Coast Guard and Air Force Art Programs, the Canadian Aviation Artists Association and an award winning member of the American Society of Aviation Artists.
+She is a member of the Coast Guard and Air Force Art Programs, the Canadian Aviation Artists Association, Cowgirl Artists of America and is an award winning Artist Fellow member of the American Society of Aviation Artists.
 Priscilla is also the recipient of the ASAA 2012 Luther Gore Distinguished Service Award.

 Wade earned a B.A. in History from Louisiana State University in Shreveport while serving in the US Air Force Reserve and attended Louisiana Tech University while earning his Commercial Pilot Certificate and Instrument Rating.
 He later passed on his love of flying as an active Certificated Flight Instructor.
 Wade began to work full time as an aviation artist in 2003.
 Along with his painting, Wade took the time to pen "Perspective Projection by Descriptive Geometry: A Manual for the Artist".